cancerberoSgx/javascript-sample-projects/civilization-vibe-coding/build_prompts.md

 * All Units and cities belong to one of the players.
 * if a tile contains an unit or city, paint that tile with player's color with transparency 0.2
 * create a map with 5 players by default, but let user change the number with controls

+## player initial tile:
+When game begins, each player starts in a location of the map.
+This location must be on a land tile which is grassland or plains.
+Separate each player initial location from each other equivalently.
+On each player initial tile, there must be: a city, and the units settler, worker and warrior

 # TODO: